Vested Deal Architecture

 Vested Deal Architecture focuses on the creation of a mutual symbiotic ‘deal’ where all parties win.
 It allows strategic partnerships to move into the same direction irrespective of the economic circumstances.
 Backed up by Nobel Price research, it is used by large multinational corporations as well as government agencies.

-Hovingh & Partners and NEVI are the Vested Centre of Excellence in The Netherlands.
 Hovingh & Partners coaches and advises companies and suppliers in the implementation of Vested Sourcing.
 PWC and ISS are examples of companies we advice.
+We do this in close cooperation with the Dutch Vested Center of Excellence and always and it always happens with the quality guarantees of the Vested Ecosystem.

 "What's In It For We"